-• where it is alleged that there is a substantial flaw in Council's ruling or in the process by which that ruling was made.

-53. No review will proceed if the point at issue is the subject of simultaneous legal action between anyone directly involved.
+- where it is alleged that there is a substantial flaw in the process by which that ruling was made. - 53.
+No review will proceed if the point at issue is the subject of simultaneous legal action between anyone directly involved.
 Requests for a review should make plain that no such action is underway.

-The Assessors, the Chief Executive and the Head of Casework
+The Chief Executive and the Head of Casework

-54. Before deciding whether or not a request for a review merits inviting Council to reconsider its ruling, the Independent Reviewer will request, in the case of a ruling following an investigated case, a formal response from our Chief Executive on the merits of the request for review.
-They will then consult the two Assessors.
-The two Assessors are the Chairman of the ASA and the Chairman of Asbof (or nominee).
-In cases where the request is for a review of a Council decision that a complaint requires no additional investigation, the Independent Reviewer will request and then consider the formal response of the Head of Casework on the merits of the request for review before coming to a decision on the merits of the request.
-The two Assessors will only be consulted if the Independent Reviewer considers that there is a substantial flaw and recommends that the complaint should be investigated.
+54. Before deciding whether or not a request for a review merits inviting Council to reconsider its ruling, the Independent Reviewer will request, in the case of a ruling following an investigated case, a formal response from our Chief Executive on the merits of the request for review The Independent Reviewer will have regard to that response but is not bound by it.
+In cases where the request is for a review of a Council decision that a complaint requires no additional investigation, the Independent Reviewer will request and then consider the formal response of the Head of Casework on the merits of the request for review.
+The Independent Reviewer will have regard to that response but is not bound by it.